Amir Khan (boxer): Game shows

 As a celebrity, he has participated in several game shows.
 These include Countdown, Beat the Star, Who Wants to Be a Millionaire?, Celebrity Juice, and I'm a Celebrity...Get Me Out of Here!

 I'm a Celebrity...Get Me Out of Here!

 On 12 November 2017, Khan arrived in Brisbane, Australia to appear as a contestant on the seventeenth series of I'm a Celebrity...Get Me Out of Here!.
 Khan was the highest-paid contestant in the history of the show, beating the previous record held by Katie Price.
 On 8 December 2017, Khan was the seventh person to be eliminated from the show, coming in 5th place overall.
 The episode which featured Khan's elimination aired in the UK on his 31st birthday.
 Khan donated part of his earnings to Barnado's, for whom he is an ambassador.

 The show's ratings averaged between 8 million and 10 million viewers every day for two weeks in the United Kingdom.
 The show peaked at 12.69 million viewers for the first episode, while the final episode drew 10.68 million viewers.

+In 2023, he appeared in a spin-off I'm a Celebrity...
+South Africa.